Patterns of Information Law

 If you disagree with these choices, this probably isn’t the book for you.
 That’s fine, and I accept it.
 If you see something here you want to borrow while leaving the rest alone, that’s fine too.
 Whatever utility, however slight, you find in these pages will make me happy.

 Be warned that this casebook is being provided as-is.
-It contains numerous formatting errors of which I’m aware — and probably contains numerous substantive errors that I haven’t yet spotted.
-I hope but can’t promise to fix them when I next teach the course, tentatively for the fall of 2017.
+It contains numerous formatting errors of which I’m aware – and probably contains numerous substantive errors that I haven’t yet spotted.
+I hope but can’t promise to fix them when I next teach the course in the fall of 2018.s